thdoctor0/Jawwa/README.md

 - **Easy-to-Use Syntax**: Simplified syntax, custom scripting, and powerful built-in features make Jawwa a perfect choice for developers who want both speed and elegance in their code.
 - **Dynamic App Fusion**: Create next-gen transitions with smooth, dynamic app fusion animations, blending the transitions between apps for a truly unique user experience.
 - **AI Integration**: Deep integration with AI-driven features to personalize user interfaces and optimize device performance.
 Automatic adaptation of UI based on usage patterns.
+- **Arduino Integration**: Feel free to develop for Arduino software interactables such as User Interfaces using System Monitor.
+- **Smooth Mathematics**: It uses very advanced mathematical engines that results into the math engines being very fast and intuitive.

 ---